bELSON-Code/bELSON-Code.github.io/index.md

 cyber security eventually but, my dream job is to be a physical pentester.
 I have started learning how to lockpick and from time to time I practice social engineering.

-My journy has been a bumpy one but I'm keeping my head down and grinding out what I need to.
+My journey has been a bumpy one but I'm keeping my head down and grinding out what I need to.
 I started college in 2020 right out of highschool but I took some detours along the way.
 I am currently almost done with school; graduating this year.
 So thats a little bit about me.